I Killed My Mother: Production

 Xavier Dolan wrote the script when he was 16 years old.
 He said in an interview with Canadian newspaper Le Soleil that the film was partly autobiographical.

 The film was at first financed by Dolan, but when need for more money arose, he asked both Téléfilm and the SODEC for subsidies.
 Both turned him down for different reasons.
 SODEC, who had loved the project but refused to finance it because it was submitted to a too commercial department, encouraged Dolan to submit it again in the more appropriate "indie" department, which he did.

 In December 2008, SODEC gave him a $400,000 subsidy.
 In all, the film cost around $800,000 CAD.
 Dolan said that the system to acquire funding is "[...] an obsolete financing mechanism that holds the creative assets of Quebec hostage."

 Reception

-Critical reception
+Critical response

-The film received generally positive reviews from critics; review aggregator Rotten Tomatoes reports an approval rating of 83%, with an average rating of 7.03/10 based on 23 reviews.
+The film received generally positive reviews from critics.
+The review aggregator website Rotten Tomatoes reports an approval rating of 87%, with an average rating of 7.1/10 based on 23 reviews.
+The website's consensus reads, "I Killed My Mother's raw, blunt coming-of-age narrative marks an impressive debut for filmmaker Xavier Dolan."
+Metacritic assigned the film a weighted average score of 77 out of 100, based on 9 critics, indicating "generally favorable reviews".

 Peter Howell from the Toronto Star said that "What makes it extraordinary is its depth of feeling, which Dolan's age makes all the more impressive: he was just 19 when he made this."
 Peter Brunette from The Hollywood Reporter called it "Uneven but funny and audacious adolescent comedy from a talented beginner."